Frequently Asked Questions

 Campers are separated by age and sex.
 Typically, depending on the size of the camp bunkmates will be within 2 years of age with each other.
 Each bunkhouse has 10 bunks.
 No counselors/adults sleep in the bunks with the campers.

 Lice checks are a quick check of each camper's scalp as they check in to camp.

 What is said during orientation about appropriate relationships?

-Here at camp we are all about encouragement!
-That can mean high-fives, back-slaps, etc. But we let our campers know there is no kissing, hand-holding, or anything else allowed at camp.
+Here at camp, high-fives, back-pats, etc., are acceptable, but we let our campers know that there is no kissing, hand-holding, etc., allowed at camp.
 Campers are never allowed in a bunk of the opposite sex.
-We respect personal space, if someone asks for space you listen.
-And there is never a reason for a counselor to be one-on-one with a camper.
+We respect personal space, so if someone asks for space, campers must listen and respect that.
+There is never a reason for a counselor to be one-on-one with a camper.